AlexDo12/Project_2024/Report.md

 #### Radix Sort

 ```
-//master thread
-creates array to be sorted
-initializes MPI with p processes

-for each chunck of bits (ie bits 0-7, 8-15, ...)
+// master process
+generate array

+for each chunck of digits (likely single digit in base 10 but gains may be had processing 2-3 digits at a time)

-    split array into p chunks
+    split array and send to workers
-    send each part of array to the coresponding process

-    receives offsets and values from worker threads
+    receive histograms from workers
+    combine histograms from all workers (might be a reduce like call to acomplish this)

+    calculate prefix sum (iterates over histogram array which will be short)

-    assembles the array
+    build output array
+    copy output array to origional array

-confirms returned array is sorted
+confirm array is sorted

-//worker thread
+// worker process
-for each chunck of bits (ie bits 0-7, 8-15, ...)
+for each chunk of digits
-    receive array
+    receive array chunk
-    computes histogram
-    sends histogram data to processes that need it

-    receives required histogram data
-    computes offset for each value (uses formula in AMD parellel radix paper)
+    calculate histogram of the chunck
-    sends offsets and values to master process
+    send histogram to master process
 ```
+parameters will need to be tweaked for radix sort. increasing the chunck size would reduce the number of times the master thread has to iterate over the entire array, at the cost of increased memory usage and inter-process communication.
+There also might be a way to add some parallelism to the building and copying of the output array

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 - Input sizes, Input types